-For example, if you offer handyman services, senior homeowners may have more of a need for your services than the younger buyer but may have more price sensitivity.
+For example, if you offer handyman services, senior homeowners may have more of a need for your services.
+However, they may have more price sensitivity.

-The younger homeowner may try to do the work themselves, but if they have family and work obligations, they may be more likely to want a regular handyman service to take care of regular maintenance.
+The younger homeowner may try to do the work themselves.
+If they have family and work obligations, they may be more likely to want a handyman service to take care of regular maintenance.

 Although the services you offer may be exactly the same, your message, price and packaging may differ depending on the segment you are communicating with.

-Behavioral segmentation targets users based on behavior and decision-making patterns such as purchasing decisions, consumption, loyalty and lifestyle.
-By understanding purchasing behaviors of your target audience, you will be able to time your marketing to hit when they are most likely to purchase.
+Behavioral segmentation targets users based on behavior and decision-making patterns such as consumption, loyalty and lifestyle.
+Understanding purchasing behaviors of your target audience will enable you to time your marketing to hit when they are most likely to purchase.

 Homeowners that only call their landscaping company in the spring for cleanup and mulch are considered a light user.
 Those that have your company come every week to mow the lawn are more frequent buyers.

 You can decide market to your light users to turn them into medium or heavy buyers.
 Or you can also spend more on your frequent, loyal buyers, providing more services for them to choose from.
 Your strategy will be based on whether you want more customers or more loyal customers.

 Psychographic segmentation uses personality, interests, values, spending patterns, buying behavior, brand consciousness, lifestyle (conservative, trendy, economical), activities and interests (fitness, shopping, sports, etc.), attitudes and beliefs (health conscious, environmentalist, security conscious, etc.)